elfcorreia/gameport/README.md

 ### Erro handling

 On errors a panic function is called.
 It's prints a message and terminates the program with a call for `exit(1)`.

-### Global state

-This library have only one, statically and globaly viewport because this is not an window library.